ajacques/CertManager/README.md

 We should setup a shared data volume for rubygems to prevent them from having to be downloaded every time it's built.

-## Problem Areas

-The tricky areas with setting up the environment is making sure that the gems are installed correctly.
-Currently we need to edit the Dockerfile to remove the '--without assets development test' block.
-This isn't really a good practice, but we don't want those gems in production.

 ## Architecture

 * web: Unicorn Rails app server - Runs the website